search

 What needs to be done to support women?

-Firstly understand the difference between equality and equity.
+Firstly, we need to understand the difference between equality and equity.

 Equality means everyone is given the same opportunities and the same resources.